-While CBD appears to be particularly effective at treating seizures, the number of individuals treating seizure disorders through medical marijuana programs is relatively low.
+While cannabis preparations with significants amount of CBD appear to be particularly effective at treating seizures, the number of individuals treating seizure disorders through medical marijuana programs is relatively low.
 For example, only 2% of the registered patients in both Rhode Island and Colorado report seizures as their qualifying conditions.
 While it is imperative that these individuals be allowed to legally access medical marijuana – and the strain they need – it is just as important to remember that there are tens of thousands of other men and women and a small number of children who suffer from a variety of debilitating conditions whose symptoms are alleviated by medical marijuana.
 The vast majority of those patients have symptoms that benefit from strains of marijuana that include more than trace amounts of THC.

 THC: Why It Matters